 On completion of this course, students will be able to provide a critical analysis of social, economic and political changes that have taken place in contemporary Irish society.
-They will have an understanding of the way basic institutions operate within the society; and major social problems facing Irish society today.
+They will have an understanding of how basic institutions operate within the society and the major social problems facing Irish society today.